-An accomplished life sciences executive, Larisa brings cross-functional expertise from ASX, academia, not for profit and startup companies.
+An accomplished life sciences executive, Larisa brings more than 25 years cross-functional expertise from ASX, NASDAQ, academia, not for profit and startup companies.
 Larisa spent 14 years at ASX listed Immutep (formerly Prima BioMed) and excels in strategically aligning vaccine research, clinical trials, manufacturing, and commercialisation.

 An active contributor to advancing education, she supports aspiring students, scientists, and women entrepreneurs through her involvement with the Life Science Springboard program, RMIT Biomedical Science Industry Advisory Committee and Central Pharmacy Logistics.